bseltz-cohesity/scripts/python/viewDR/README.md

 ## Performing an Unplanned Failover

-To perform an immediate failover of some views to ClusterB, without any final replication, create a text file views.txt that contains the list of views that you want to failover, one view name per line, and then run the viewDR.py script like so:
+To perform an immediate failover of some views to ClusterB, without any final replication, you can specify one or more views on the commandline and run the viewDR.py script like so:

 ```bash
 ./viewDR.py -v ClusterB \